davidmalcolm/texi2rst/output/declaring-attributes-of-functions.rst

   that must end with ``RETB`` instead of ``RETI``).

 naked
-  ``naked`` function attribute, RL78
-  This attribute allows the compiler to construct the requisite function declaration, while allowing the body of the function to be assembly code.
+  ``naked`` function attribute, RL78This attribute allows the compiler to construct the requisite function declaration, while allowing the body of the function to be assembly code.
 The specified function will not have prologue/epilogue sequences generated by the compiler.
 Only basic